Mu-L/ebook2audiobook/README.md

 # 📚 ebook2audiobook
 CPU/GPU Converter from eBooks to audiobooks with chapters and metadata<br/>
-using XTTSv2, Bark, Vits, Fairseq, YourTTS, Tacotron and more.
+using XTTSv2, Bark, Vits, Fairseq, YourTTS, Tacotron2 and more.
 Supports voice cloning and +1110 languages!
 > [!IMPORTANT]
 **This tool is intended for use with non-DRM, legally acquired eBooks only.** <br>
 The authors are not responsible for any misuse of this software or any resulting legal consequences. <br>